-Students who fill out the FAFSA Application will be applying for the grants listed below.
+Students who fill out the FAFSA Application can apply for the grants listed below.

 The Federal Pell Grant provides gift money for college-related expenses to students demonstrating financial need.
 The program is open to SCC students who are enrolled in a 16-credit-hour or one-year certificate program, or a two-year degree program, who have not yet earned a bachelor’s degree.
 To apply, an applicant must file a Free Application for Federal Student Aid (FAFSA).
 Upon receipt of the federal financial aid award notification, called a Student Aid Report (SAR) or Institutional Student Information Report (ISIR), the Financial Aid Services Office can determine the amount of the award and the need for any additional information.